4dn-dcic/foursight/docs/checks.md

     return check
 ```

 There are a couple funky things happening in the check above.
-First, the ff_utils package is an external package used by 4DN and uses the fdn_conn object we established earlier.
-The `get_metadata` function gets search results for all items of the type `item_type` with a date_created field greater than that of the current UTC time minus one day.
+First, the `search_metadata` function gets search results for all items of the type `item_type` with a date_created field greater than that of the current UTC time minus one day.
 We then iterate through those results and add them to the `full_output` dictionary, keyed by `item_type`.
 If any results were found, let's set the status to WARN and give a helpful description.
 If no items have been created in the past day, let's set the status to PASS to show that this check requires no attention.

 This check is fully functional as written above, but it has a couple limitations.
 For example, it only operates on the `item_type` Item, which is the most generalized type of item and may cause a timeout in the lambda running this function if the resulting search result is very large.
 In the next section, we will use default check arguments and the check_group to further break down the check into different runs for different item types.